 YHDP renewal projects are not subject to competition this year.
-Also, YHDP renewal projects may not use the above consolidation option to consolidate with non-YHDP projects.
+Also, YHDP renewal projects may not use the above consolidation option to consolidate with non-YHDP projects (although they can do so with eligible YHDP projects).

 A Note About Renewal Threshold Requirement